LinuxCommandLibrary

 CAVEATS

 Requires Perl.
-Passwords on command line are visible in process listings; use config files for sensitive data.
+Passwords on command line are visible in process listings; use --auth-password-optional or a config file for sensitive data.
 Some authentication methods require additional Perl modules.
 Test emails may trigger spam filters.

 HISTORY